 Bond funds invest in fixed-income securities or debt instruments.
-This fund mainly generates fixed income for the investors, and the investment money is also secured as it is a low-risk investment.
+This fund mainly generates fixed income for the investors, and the investment money is secure also as it is a low-risk investment.
 Various bond funds differ from the bond issuer (Government, Corporate, Municipal, etc.) and time period (Short-term, Intermediate, and long-term).

 3. Stock or Equity Funds

 Stock or equity funds are an investment in the shares of the corporates in the capital market.
-The stock funds are also diversified as the portfolio predominantly consists of shares from different companies, industries, growth stocks, income stocks, strong valuation companies, high market cap companies, etc. This fund has more risk compared to other funds, and the value of mutual fund shares is subject to market risk and volatility.
+The stock funds are also diversified as the portfolio predominantly consists of shares from different companies, industries, growth stocks, income stocks, strong valuation companies, high market cap companies, etc. This fund has more risk than other funds, and the value of mutual fund shares is subject to market risk and volatility.

 4. Hybrid Funds